 The Freshwater Improvement Fund supports the management of New Zealand’s lakes, rivers, streams, groundwater and wetlands.
 The Government has committed $100 million over 10 years to the Freshwater Improvement Fund.

 On this page you can find out about projects that have been funded.
-The map has an overview of each project and where it is located.
-See also more indepth stories on selected projects.

 Project descriptions and locations

 Get an overview of each project that has been granted funding from the Freshwater Improvement Fund.

 View the information on a map or in a table (links below).

 Improving the water quality and mauri of the Pūniu River

 Restoration of the Pūniu River is of significant spiritual value to Tangata whenua, the kaitiaki of this awa.